-In 2012, Breivik received a 21-year prison sentence that can be extended for as long as he's considered dangerous to society.
-Legal experts say that likely means he will be locked up for life.
+In 2012, Breivik was convicted of mass murder and terrorism and was given a 21-year prison sentence that can be extended for as long as he's deemed dangerous to society, which legal experts say likely means he will be locked up for life.